TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-03-23-doctrine-entity-typed-properties-with-php74.md

  }
 ```

-All right, we have correct type, it's initialized in the constructor... now a bit more polishing:
+All right, we have the correct type, it's initialized in the constructor... now a bit more polishing:

 ```diff
  /**